Skip to content

 Operators on Nested Properties

-All operators work seamlessly with nested properties:
+All operators work seamlessly with nested properties using both dot notation and nested object syntax:

 Comparison Operators